Huuungry/test_cases/README.md

-# Code to import test cases from xls document to the postgress db
+# Code to import test cases from xls document to the postgres db

 Environment configuration: